Antwerp-Operating-System/sass_css_js_tink/README.md

 # Tink Framework #

-## v<!--@@-->0.4.2<!--@--> ##
+## v0.4.2 ##

 ## This documentation is temporary outdated

 ### What is this repository for? ###

-Tink is an in-house developed easy-to-use front-end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.
+Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.

 ### Setup